Philips MRI system

 Digitalization

-Digital solutions and artificial intelligence (AI) are integral to our EcoDesign strategy.
+Digital solutions and artificial intelligence (AI) are integral to Philips’ EcoDesign strategy.
 By leveraging cloud-based and AI-driven innovations, we optimize resource use, support dematerialization and enable smarter, more sustainable healthcare delivery.

 EcoDesign process and life cycle analysis

-We use life cycle analysis and our Environmental Profit and Loss account to identify environmental hotspots and guide innovation.
-Our Environmental Profit and Loss account expresses the total environmental impact of our activities and products in monetary terms.
+Philips use life cycle analysis and its Environmental Profit & Loss account to identify environmental hotspots and guide innovation.
+Our Environmental Profit & Loss account expresses the total environmental impact of our activities and products in monetary terms.
 This provides insight into the main environmental hotspots where we need to innovate to reduce our impact.
-By addressing impacts from raw materials to end-of-life, we ensure continuous improvement and transparency in our sustainability journey
+By addressing impacts from raw materials to end-of-life, Philips ensures continuous improvement and transparency in its sustainability journey.

 Scaling up our circular offerings